Eurojet EJ200: Eurojet EJ200

 The Eurojet consortium was formed in 1986 to co-ordinate and manage the project largely based on XG-40 technology.
 In common with the XG-40, the EJ200 has a three-stage fan with a high pressure ratio, five-stage low-aspect-ratio high-pressure (HP) compressor, a combustor using advanced cooling and thermal protection, and single-stage HP and LP turbines with powder metallurgy discs and single crystal blades.
 A reheat system (afterburner) provides thrust augmentation.
 The variable area final nozzle is a convergent-divergent design.

+EJ200 Mk100

 In December 2006, Eurojet completed deliveries of the 363 EJ200s for the Tranche 1 Eurofighters.

+EJ200 Mk101

 Tranche 2 aircraft require 519 EJ200s.
 As of December 2006, Eurojet was contracted to produce a total of 1,400 engines for the Eurofighter project.